ark-lang/ark/README.md

 Alloy is a work in progress programming language, read the [reference](docs/REFERENCE.md) to find out more about the plans, syntax, etc.

 ## General Notes
-The language is a work in progress, the developers are mostly students who have jobs, lives, schoolwork and other things to maintain, therefore development could be slow, and has been!
-Alloy is written in C, we're trying to get the basics down before we begin optimizing, the code is kind of messy and needs refactoring.
-We prefer using clang to compile the code, and GCC to compile the generated code.
+The language is a work in progress, and the developers are mostly students who have jobs, lives, schoolwork and other things to maintain, therefore development could be slow, and has been!
+Alloy is written in C and so  we're trying to get the basics down before we begin optimizing, the code is kind of messy and needs refactoring.
+We prefer using `clang` to compile the code, and `GCC` to compile the generated code.

 ### Status